cran/LPCM/README.md

-This package can be used for fitting multivariate data patterns with local principal curves, including tools for data compression (projection) and measuring goodness-of-fit; with some additional functions for mean shift clustering.
+This package can be used for fitting multivariate data patterns with local principal curves, including tools for data compression (projection) and measuring goodness-of-fit; with additional functionalities for mean shift clustering.

 ``` r
 library(LPCM)